microsoft/AppCenter-Test-Appium-Java-Extensions/README.md

 This project provides extensions for producing test reports for JUnit-based Appium tests in Test Cloud.
 Test Cloud offers access to a very large and diverse set of Android and iOS devices.

 In this guide, you’ll learn how to make the changes necessary to run your existing Appium test suite in Test Cloud.
 As of this writing, Test Cloud uses the Maven build system to prepare your test assets for upload and execute the uploaded tests.
-In an effort to provide access to more users faster, we have provided a process for Gradle users who are willing to move their test package into a new Maven project.
+In an effort to provide access to more users faster, we have provided a guide [here](Gradle.md).

-## 1a.
-Setup for Maven Users
-The following steps are for users whose project is configured to use the Maven build system.

-### 1. Replace your Appium driver with the EnhancedIOSDriver or EnhancedAndroidDriver
+## 1. Changes to the build system

-**Step 1 - Update your pom.xml**
+### Step 1 - Add dependency

 Add the following dependency in your `pom.xml` file: